Published 2026-03-27inNews

 Leap motion introduced tracking of hands and fingers, and now we have the new generation in Ultraleap 3Di.
-Metter resolution and support for Unity and Unreal.
+Better resolution and support for Unity and Unreal engine.
 Reportedly can also be combined with existing screen interaction by mimicking an alternative mouse.

 We now have a Insta360 X4, action camera.
 Packed with quality for your 360 degree documenting, action recording needs!
 Also useful to get a 360 degree image to use as a realistic lightsource in your 3D modelling environment.